Pom Information

 Why do Pomeranians Have Tails That Curl Over Their Backs?

-Most of the tails of spitz-type northern dog breeds (e.g. Alaskan Malamute, Husky, Chow Chow) and Pomeranians curl over their backs.
-This breed feature helped keep their ancestors’ faces warm when they curled up to try to sleep in cold climates.
+Most of the tails of spitz-type northern dog breeds (e.g., Alaskan Malamute, Husky, Chow Chow) and Pomeranians curl over their backs.
+This breed feature helped warm their ancestors’ faces when they curled up to sleep in cold climates.

 A Low Tail-Set Spoils The Outline Of The Pomeranian

-Pom tails should not be curled, nor should it fall to one side.
+Pom tails should not be curled or fall to one side.
 If the tail is set low, the bone will press into the palm when the test is made, and the root can be seen to protrude outward and upwards instead of disappearing into a flat plume up the back.

 An extremely low tail set will cause the tail to circle upward in a “squirrel” tail.
-The tail should not be curled, nor should it fall to one side.
+The tail should not be curled or fall to one side.
 A low tail set spoils the outline of the Pomeranian.

 Pomeranian tails that are tightly curled or even kinked are a fault.
-Judges can be observed running fingers along with Pomeranian tails during the examination at dog shows.
+Judges can be observed running fingers along with Pomeranian tails during dog show examinations.

 Pomeranian puppies may inadvertently damage their tail during rough play with other pups, so care must be taken not to allow any rough play with your Pup.